MoonFlowww/CallTree/README.md

 # calltree.sh

-ASCII call tree generator for C++ files — single file or entire project.
+ASCII call tree generator for C++ files, single file or entire project.
 Parses function definitions and call edges statically using Perl, then renders them as a tree in the terminal.
 Supports cross-file call resolution, recursive directory scanning, whitelist/blacklist filtering, and exports to Mermaid, Graphviz DOT, and plain text.